What Glue Can I Use for Tooth Gems?

 Application methods vary depending on the gem type and professional or DIY approach.

-What Glue Can I Use for Tooth Gems That Is Safe and Dentist-Recommended?
+What Glue Can I Use That Is Safe and Dentist-Recommended?

-When asking what glue can I use for tooth gems, safety must be your top priority.
+When asking what glue I use for the kit, safety must be your top priority.

 The best and safest option is dental composite resin.